maptiler/maptiler-sdk-js/readme.md

 Read more about geolocation on our [official documentation](https://docs.maptiler.com/client-js/geolocation/).

 ## 🌐 Coordinates
-If you are already familiar with [epsg.io](https://epsg.io/) (created by MapTiler), then you may find convenient to access the details of more than 10 thousands of coordinate reference systems (CRS) programmatically, as well as transforming coordinates from one system to another!
+If you are already familiar with [epsg.io](https://epsg.io/) (created by MapTiler), then you may find it convenient to access the details of more than 10 thousands coordinate reference systems (CRS) programmatically, as well as transform coordinates from one system to another!

 ### Search
-The `search` lets you perform a query in a free form fashion.
+The `search` lets you perform a query in a free-form fashion.
 Here are some examples:
 ```ts
 // in an async function, or as a 'thenable':
 const resultA = await maptilersdk.coordinates.search('mercator');